Where in the world are nic pouches allowed?

 Nicotine pouches are an increasingly popular alternative to smoking.
 Although vapes are one of the most effective tools to quit smoking[1], you can’t use them everywhere.
 One of the main issues is when travelling.
-You can’t vape on planes, buses, and trains, and it’s illegal in some popular holiday destinations.
+You can’t vape or smoke on planes, buses, and trains, and it's illegal in some popular holiday destinations.
 So can you use nicotine pouches when travelling?
 Let’s find out!

 Can you use nicotine pouches when travelling?